-I remembered the two great fish, one of which was as big as I was, that were brought to our house during one such night.
+I also remembered the two great fish, one as big as myself, that were brought to our house during one such night.
 My father, who worked in a thermal power station near a big lake, had bought them from some fishermen and now the hysterical cries of a young boy resounded in the warm summer darkness.

 Sharks!
 We have sharks in our house!
 Come and see the sharks!

 I screamed the words with delight and unbelief as I dashed off to the house of my grandparents, in case they had not heard and would miss the opportunity to see the monsters that lay on the concrete near the outside sink.
 It was an unforgettable night for me.